flex0ing-ag/City-Skyline/README.md

-# City-Skyline
+# City Skyline

-City Skyline is a dynamic urban landscape simulation project built with HTML and CSS.
-Experience a visually captivating representation of a city skyline with creative use of CSS to mimic buildings and windows.
-Dive into the simulation and explore the bustling cityscape right from your browser.
+City Skyline is a project that simulates an urban landscape using HTML and CSS.
+It creates a visually appealing representation of a city skyline with buildings and windows.

+## Features

+- Dynamic city skyline simulation using HTML and CSS.
+- Responsive design for compatibility across different devices.
+- Creative use of CSS to replicate buildings and windows.
+- Cross-browser compatibility ensured for a seamless user experience.

+## Demo

+Check out the live demo [here](link-to-demo).

+## Usage

+To view the city skyline simulation, simply open the `index.html` file in a web browser.

+## License

+This project is licensed under the [MIT License](LICENSE).